maplibre/maplibre.github.io/content/news/2023-04-14-maplibre-newsletter-april-2023/index.md

 ## MapLibre GL Native

-People interested in contributing can schedule a call with Bart Louwers, maintainer native: <a href="https://github.com/maplibre/maplibre-gl-native/discussions/898">maplibre/maplibre-gl-native#898</a>.
+People interested in contributing can schedule a call with Bart Louwers, Maintainer MapLibre Native: <a href="https://github.com/maplibre/maplibre-gl-native/discussions/898">maplibre/maplibre-gl-native#898</a>.

 #### Bounties 💰